Edwinvera/amiibo-hub2/README.md

 ### Code Issues & Resolutions

-_**Issues and Resolutions** Most of my issues had to di with styling.
+_**Issues and Resolutions** Most of my issues had to do with styling.
 Flex box continues to feel very tricky and I feel that better planning or wireframing is necessaary prior to laying down code.
 Google remains to be the undisputed champion of assitance when the going gets tough._